Can stress cause miscarriage..?

 The Effects of Stress

 As we’ve looked at, chromosomal problems are considered to be the primary cause of early miscarriage.
-Miscarriages can occur up to 22-23 weeks of pregnancy (a baby born from 23-24 weeks onwards has a chance of survival if born prematurely, so losses after this time are known as “stillbirths” and can be officially registered as deaths) and these later miscarriages are thought to mainly be caused by underlying maternal medical conditions.
+Miscarriages can occur up to 22-23 weeks of pregnancy.
+A baby born from 23-24 weeks onwards has a chance of survival if born prematurely, so losses after this time are known as “stillbirths” and can be officially registered as deaths.
+These later miscarriages are thought to mainly be caused by underlying maternal medical conditions.

 But what about stress?